Duke-I3T-Lab/AR-TMT/README.md

-# XR Spatial Tracking Evaluation
+# AR-TMT

-This repository contains the **testbed implementation, datasets, calibration tools, data collection framework, and analysis pipelines** as described in the paper:
+This repository contains the **demo** as described in the paper:

-**"XR Reality Check: What Commercial Devices Deliver for Spatial Tracking"**
+**"AR-TMT: Investigating the Impact of Distraction Types on Attention and Behavior in AR-based Trail Making Test"**
 Tianyi Hu, Tianyuan Du, Zhehan Qu, Maria Gorlatova
 To be presented at IEEE ISMAR 2025